 Associate Professor John Stenhouse

-John Stenhouse (Department of History and Art History) has published widely in the fields of religious history and the history of ideas.
+John Stenhouse (History Programme, School of Arts) has published widely in the fields of religious history and the history of ideas.
 He is currently writing a book on missionary science in the modern world, and is involved in a collaborative project on an historical geography of religion in New Zealand.
 His recent publications include: ‘The Controversy over the Recognition of Religious Factors in New Zealand History: Some Reflections,’ in Geoffrey Troughton and Hugh Morrison, eds., The Spirit of the Past: Essays on Christianity in New Zealand History (2011); ‘Selwyn through settler eyes’ in Allan K. Davidson, ed., A Controversial Churchman: Essays on George Selwyn, Bishop of New Zealand and Lichfield, and Sarah Selwyn (2011); and ‘Church and state in New Zealand 1835-1870: religion, politics and race’ in Hilary Carey and John Gascoigne, eds., Church and State in Old and New Worlds (2011).

 Associate Professor Angela Wanhalla